 Father of mercies, Lord of the nations, we thank You for the freedom New Zealand has known, for churches that can gather openly, and for every faithful witness to Jesus Christ in Aotearoa New Zealand.
 Yet we ask You not to let freedom become forgetfulness.
 Awaken those who have grown distant from You, and give Your church renewed confidence in the gospel of Your Son.

 As New Zealand moves through election-year pressures, grant wisdom to leaders, restraint to public speech, justice for the vulnerable, and peace across communities.
-Help Christians to be faithful citizens whose hope is not in political power, cultural memory, or human approval, but in the risen Christ.
+Help Christians to be faithful citizens whose hope is not in political power, the memory of a more Christian past, or human approval, but in the risen Christ.

-Provide for households under strain, strengthen young believers, renew families, and make churches places of prayer, repentance, hospitality, discipleship, and gospel hope.
+Provide for households facing job loss, rising costs, or uncertainty, strengthen young believers, renew families, and make churches places of prayer, repentance, hospitality, discipleship, and gospel hope.
 May Christ be honored in New Zealand, and may many who now live without thought of You come to know the grace and truth found only in Him.
 Amen.

 Continue Praying